QubesOS/qubes-doc/security/security-guidelines.md

 **Verify the authenticity and integrity of your downloads, [particularly the Qubes iso](/security/verifying-signatures/).**

+The internet is always a dangerous place.
+While your connection to the Qubes website and download mirrors is encrypted, meaning that your downloads from here can't be modified by a third party en route, there is always the chance that these websites themselves have been compromised.
+Signature verification allows us to validate for ourselves that these files were the ones authored and signed by their creators (in this case the Qubes development team).

+Because it's so easy for a hacker who manages to tamper with the downloaded iso files this way to patch in malware, it is of the utmost importance that you **verify the signature of the Qubes iso** you use to install Qubes.
+See the page on [Verifying Signatures](https://www.qubes-os.org/security/verifying-signatures/) for more information and a tutorial on how to accomplish this.

-The standard program installation command for Fedora and Qubes repositories
+Once you have Qubes installed, the standard program installation command for Fedora and Qubes repositories

 ~~~
 sudo yum install <program>
 ~~~

 automatically accomplishes this verification.

 Custom user-added repositories might come with gpgcheck disabled.
 [Check the config files](http://docs.fedoraproject.org/en-US/Fedora/12/html/Deployment_Guide/sec-Configuring_Yum_and_Yum_Repositories.html) and verify that